nginxinc/nginx-otel/CONTRIBUTING.md

 <!-- ### Go/Python/Bash/etc...
 Guidelines (OPTIONAL) -->

+### NGINX Code Guidelines

+Before diving into the NGINX codebase or contributing, it's important to understand the fundamental principles and techniques outlined in the [NGINX Development Guide] (http://nginx.org/en/docs/dev/development_guide.html).

 ### Git Guidelines

 - Keep a clean, concise and meaningful git commit history on your branch (within reason), rebasing locally and squashing before submitting a PR.